hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 So we sight was really not that good ;)

 ## The a**hole river
-The next big river we approached was the Innri-Emstrua.
+The next big river we approached was the Innri-Emstruá.
 Until now it was the largest, fastest and deepest river we had to ford.
 At the time we went there (so end of July) the river was about 20 meters wide.
 When fording more diagonal, the distance was about 25 meter to ford through.